 - 3. Specific Responsibilities of the Chair: The chair provides leadership in all matters of policy as determined by the faculty, Dean, and VPAA.
 The chair or university designee determines procedures for carrying on the work of the department.
-Such functions shall include (but not be limited to): determining time and frequency of faculty meetings (at least monthly); establishing procedures for expenditures from departmental budget; with advice and consultation from the faculty, determining teaching assignments and class schedules for the department; preparing annual faculty evaluations and making recommendations to the Dean concerning budget requests/allocations for increases in salaries for faculty, faculty awards, and hiring of new and supplemental faculty; reappointment; tenure; promotion; annual reviews of the progress of tenure-track faculty in their efforts to obtain tenure; and post-tenure reviews of tenured faculty members.
-The chair shall foster the welfare of the entire department faculty and staff and encourage, facilitate, and mentor their work and professional development. - 4.
+Such functions shall include (but not be limited to): determining time and frequency of faculty meetings (at least monthly); establishing procedures for expenditures from departmental budget; with advice and consultation from the faculty, determining teaching assignments and class schedules for the department; preparing annual faculty evaluations for increases in salaries for faculty, faculty awards, and hiring of new and supplemental faculty; reappointment; tenure; promotion; annual reviews of the progress of tenure-track faculty in their efforts to obtain tenure; and post-tenure reviews of tenured faculty and staff and encourage, facilitate, and mentor their work and professional development. - 4.
 Expectations of the Chair: In addition to the administrative responsibilities described above, the chair is expected to be involved in teaching and scholarly activity.
 Department chairs shall have an established evaluation weight of 50% in Category 4, a minimum weight of 25% in Category I, and the remaining percentage distributed among the other two Categories. - 5.
 Evaluation of the Chair: Chairs will be evaluated annually by their respective Dean and departmental faculty.
 The Dean shall prepare an annual evaluation of the chair's teaching, research and creative/scholarly activity; and professional and University service and public outreach (other than departmental administration) using the standard process and forms for faculty evaluations.
 For evaluating the administrative effectiveness of the chair, the Dean shall solicit formal input from the entire faculty and staff of the department.
 These evaluations, together with the Dean's evaluation of the chair's performance, will be discussed with the chair after April 15 or after all faculty members in the department have been evaluated.